getbowtied/product-blocks-for-woocommerce/README.txt

 == Changelog ==

+= 1.4.3 =
+* Retested for compatibility with WordPress 5.5.3 and WooCommerce 4.7.0

 = 1.4.2 =
 * Product Carousel: Exclude hidden products from carousel
 * Product Carousel: Fixed number of products option issue